TechieDrixx/the-FirstLore/README.md

 Naron is cold, industrial, pragmatic and a natural home for KavTech's asteroid bastions.
 Here, Lopati engineers shape hulls and cloister decks, building stress-dampers and dispersal systems for the Behemoth.
 In exchange, KavTech provides resonance stabilizers powered by refined Trilium that keep Lopati-owned Naron factories from tearing themselves apart under strain.

 The partnership is quiet.
 It has never been formalized, but it is enduring.
-Among Naron's dockhands, a saying persists: "\*If it hums, KavTech touched it\*."
+Among Naron's dockhands, a saying persists: "If it hums, KavTech touched it."

 Eyeke is a spiritual world and its people are devoted to ritual and cosmic mystery.
 KavTech has never conquered here, but they have infiltrated.
 You see them at the great pilgrimages, hidden in plain sight.
 Staff in gray masks walk among the faithful.
 They chant the prayers, bow at the shrines, touch the holy stones like everyone else.
 But listen close, and you hear the difference.
 Their voices murmur sequences.
 Equations, whispered like mantras.